Clinical Practice Supports image

 PCR Test

-Also called a molecular test, this COVID-19 test detects genetic material of the virus using a lab technique called polymerase chain reaction (PCR).
+polymerase chain reaction (PCR).
 The preferred PCR test in Nova Scotia is obtained by collecting a specimen using a swab, via the nasopharyngeal route (NP).
-Other options include a throat/nare swab, or a saline gargle test (available for children 4 to 18).
+Other options include a throat/nare swab, validated for COVID-19.
 Results are available in 24-72 hours.
-The PCR test is used as a diagnostic tool for COVID-19.
+The PCR test is used as a diagnostic tool for respiratory viruses like COVID-19 and Influenza.

 Rapid tests are safe, easy to use, and provide results within 10 to 20 minutes.
 Rapid tests (also referred to as Point-of-Care Tests) can be done at home by someone who is not a health care professional by using the swab in the kit to collect a sample from your throat and each nostril.
 It is very important to read the instructions carefully for the specific rapid test you are using because there are small differences between different types.
 Rapid tests can be used for all ages.